Unconstrained Facial Action Unit Detection via Latent Feature Domain

 \subsubsection{Adversarial Domain Adaptation}

 To evaluate the effectiveness of AU label transfer, we compared our ADLD with typical adversarial domain adaptation methods.
 These methods include DANN~\cite{ganin2016domain} and ADDA~\cite{tzeng2017adversarial} which learn domain-invariant features, and DRIT~\cite{lee2018diverse} and T$^2$Net~\cite{zheng2018t2net} which translate the source images into target-style images.
-For a fair comparison, an AU detection network with the same structure as the baseline BI$_{s(a,l)}$ was applied to these methods.
+For a fair comparison, an AU detection network with the same structure as the basic model was applied to these methods.

 Particularly, for DANN and ADDA, $E_f$ is encouraged to learn a domain-invariant rich feature by a domain discriminator with the same structure as $D^s_f$.
 We implemented DANN and ADDA by employing and not employing target-domain landmark labels, respectively.
 Taking DANN as an example, we denote it as \textbf{DANN-I}$^{t(l)}_{s(a,l)}$ and \textbf{DANN-I}$^t_{s(a,l)}$, respectively.
 For DRIT, we used its original framework architecture to generate target-style images by transferring the style from the target images to the source images.
 Then we used the generated target-style images with inherited AU and landmark labels to train AU detection, in which we similarly obtained two variants \textbf{DRIT-I}$^{t(l)}_{s(a,l)}$ and \textbf{DRIT-I}$^t_{s(a,l)}$.
 We applied the same setting of DRIT to T$^2$Net, except we simultaneously trained the image translation network and the AU detection network, following the original setting of T$^2$Net.